 Continuing professional development/short courses

-We offer a number of postgraduate and short courses which cover a range of topics and abilities, from essential statistics for those new to the subject through to more advanced modelling techniques suitable for experienced professionals.
+We have delivered a variety of training courses from basic statistics for those new to the subject through to advanced modelling techniques suitable for postgraduates and experienced professionals.

 For 10 years we have run a successful programme of "2+2 degree courses" with a number of partner universities in China.
 Under this scheme students are able to come here to Strathclyde for the last two years of their degree course and graduate with a Strathclyde degree after spending their first two years of study at their home university.